abmaurya07/iamabhi/README.md

 Frameworks and Libraries: Next JS, React, Bootstrap Databases and Tools: MySQL, MongoDB, Firebase, Git, GitHub, VS Code, AWS, Kubernetes, Docker

+<mark style="background-color: yellow;">Note: This should not be edited or modified, as they are required for the proper functioning of the application.</mark>